kanryu/quick-csv/README.md

 $qcsv->validateNonExistForeignKey('categoryId', 'categoryId', 'Category', 'deleteFlag = 0');
 // -- (validate ends)

-// -- merge to the target table
+// -- merge to the destination table
-$qcsv->updateExistingRecords(); // Overwrite records existing in the target table with CSV
+$qcsv->updateExistingRecords(); // Overwrite records existing in the destination table with CSV
-$qcsv->insertNonExistingRecords(); // Add a new record from CSV that does not exist in the target table
+$qcsv->insertNonExistingRecords(); // Add a new record from CSV that does not exist in the destination table
 ```

 ## CSV Field Schema